kubeflow/community/wg-data/charter.md

   - UI front-end for Model Registry
 - CLI tools and REST APIs for interacting with Kubeflow APIs related to data processing and ML models metadata management.
 - CI/CD pipelines for Kubeflow subproject repositories in the scope of this WG.
+- Documentation, in the forms of Kubeflow website sections and as necessary in each repository.

 #### Cross-cutting and Externally Facing Processes